 Common Career Paths for Senior Engineering Technician

-As Senior Engineering Technicians make advancements in their career path to positions such as Construction Project Manager, their salaries may climb.
-Construction Project Managers make $70K annually on average.
+Senior Engineering Technicians who become Construction Project Managers position may earn slightly higher salaries.
+The median income for that position is $70K per year.
 More often than not, a Civil Engineering Technician role is the next step for Senior Engineering Technicians moving up in the field.
 Pay for Civil Engineering Technicians is usually $45K.
 Many Senior Engineering Technicians choose to take on an Electrical Engineer role instead, where salaries are typically $69K.

 Popular Skills for Senior Engineering Technician

-Survey takers working as Senior Engineering Technicians report using a large range of professional skills.
-Most notably, skills in Systems Troubleshooting, Computer Aided Drafting & Design, Data Analysis, and Electronic Troubleshooting are correlated to pay that is above average, with boosts between 4 percent and 10 percent.
-Skills that pay less than market rate include Project Management, Test Engineering, and Technical Analysis.
-Most people familiar with Technical Analysis also know Electronic Troubleshooting.
+Survey results imply that Senior Engineering Technicians deploy a substantial tool kit of skills at work.
+Most notably, skills in Systems Troubleshooting, Project Management, Microsoft Excel, and Data Analysis are correlated to pay that is above average, with boosts between 5 percent and 11 percent.
+The majority of those who know Technical Analysis also know Electronic Troubleshooting.

 Pay by Experience Level for Senior Engineering Technician